Gudsfile/jukebox/README.md

 Add `--all-extras` to install dependencies for all extras (`api` and `ui`).

-Set the `SONOS_HOST` environment variable with the IP address of your Sonos Zone Player (see [Available players and readers](#available-players-and-readers)).
+Set the `JUKEBOX_SONOS_HOST` environment variable with the IP address of your Sonos Zone Player (see [Available players and readers](#available-players-and-readers)).
 To do this you can use a `.env` file and `uv run --env-file .env <command to run>`.
-A `sample.env` file is available, you can copy it and modify it to use it.
+A `.env.example` file is available, you can copy it and modify it to use it.

 Create a `library.json` file and complete it with the desired NFC tags and CDs.
-Take a look at `sample_library.json` and the [The library file](#the-library-file) section for more information.
+Take a look at `library.example.json` and the [The library file](#the-library-file) section for more information.

 ### Usage